-The Film & Television Commission is the official County agency that issues permits for filming on public property.
-The office offers free one-stop permitting for over 50 municipalities, taxing districts, county departments and other community entities within PBC.
+The Film & Television Commission is the official County agency to issue permits for filming on public property and offers free one-stop permitting for over 50 muni- cipalities, taxing districts, county departments and other community entities within Palm Beach County.

 Please allow three business days to process a standard permit.
 If you need a permit processed in less than three days, please notify our office in advance of filling out a permit application.
 Projects involving road closures, intermittent traffic control or closing public areas or other special circumstances will require additional time to process.